makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 Sélène nodded and relaxed against her husband's front, tucking her muzzle up under his after the 'kiss'.
 "I offered, but she said she has work in the morning."
 After a moment, she added, "She said she also would feel a little weird about it."

 "Mm, okay," Aiden said.
-"Maybe it would have been.
+"Maybe it would have been awkward.
 Hopefully that's something that will change, though.
 Something we can work on."

 "Do you feel weird about it?"